-Our purpose is to create new therapies for patients by addressing the drugs to a specific cell compartment, the lysosomes.
-NanoMedSyn has developed synthetic derivatives of mannose 6-phosphate, called AMFA, that bind the mannose 6-phosphate receptor (M6PR).
-M6PR is demonstrated as a major pathway for the targeting of proteins bearing M6P or AMFA to lysosomes.
+Our partnership proposals concern the creation of new therapies for patients by addressing the drugs inside the cells and to a specific cell compartment, the lysosomes.
+NanoMedSyn has developed proprietary synthetic derivatives of mannose 6-phosphate, called AMFA, that bind the mannose 6-phosphate receptor (M6PR).
+M6PR is demonstrated as a major pathway for the targeting of proteins bearing natural M6P or AMFA to lysosomes.

-Our AMFA vectors can be conjugated to antibodies, enzymes or nanoparticles and offers a unique solution to unmet clinical needs.
+Our platform is quite versatile and can be applied to a number of therapeutic areas.
+The AMFA engineering is stable in vivo and insensitive to phosphatases in opposite to natural M6P.
+AMFA vectors can be conjugated to antibodies, enzymes or nanoparticles and offers a unique solution to unmet clinical needs.

-Therapeutic antibodies engineered with AMFA acquire a new capacity to deplete specific soluble and membrane antigens by lysosomal degradation.
-AMFA-engineered antibodies possess the desirable drug-like features of standard antibodies and AMFA-engineering is compatible with standard manufacturing processes.
+Therapeutic antibodies engineered with AMFA acquire a higher cellular uptake and a new capacity to deplete specific soluble and membrane antigens by lysosomal degradation.
+AMFA-engineered antibodies preserve all desirable features of standard antibodies (recycling, immunogenicity, ADCC, etc) and AMFA-engineering is compatible with standard manufacturing processes.

 This new class of AMFA-engineered antibodies is relevant to the treatment of autoimmune, inflammatory or cancer diseases.